 Botanical Name: Hippeastrum spp.

-Popular for their festive, oversized flowers, amaryllis bulbs are commonly sold as ready-to-plant kits for the holiday season.
-Growing amaryllis indoors is easy to do by forcing amaryllis bulbs into bloom mid-winter.
+Growing amaryllis indoors is easy to do by forcing the bulbs into bloom mid-winter.
+Popular for their festive, oversized flowers, amaryllis bulbs are commonly sold as ready-to-plant kits for the Christmas season.

 These bulbs produce magnificent trumpet-shaped blooms in red, white, yellow, pink, and salmon.
 In addition to solid-colored petals, there are many varieties with stripes, contrasting edges -- even double blooms.
 A single stem will produce 4 flowers, and large bulbs may produce 2 stems.